Efficient Unlearning with Privacy Guarantees: Acknowledgments

 \section{Acknowledgments}

-Partial support has been received from the Government of Catalonia (ICREA Acad\`emia Prizes to J. Domingo-Ferrer and to D. S\'anchez, and grant 2021SGR-00115), MCIN/AEI/ 10.13039/501100011033 and ``ERDF A way of making Europe'' under grant PID2021-123637NB-I00 ``CURLING'', and the EU's NextGenerationEU/PRTR via INCIBE (project ``HERMES'' and INCIBE-URV cybersecurity chair).
+Partial support to this work has been received from the Government of Catalonia (ICREA Acad\`emia Prizes to J. Domingo-Ferrer and to D. S\'anchez), MCIN/AEI under grant PID2024-157271NB-I00 ``CLEARING-IT'', and the European Commission under project HORIZON-101292277 ``SoBigData IP''.
+We used Claude Sonnet 4.6 to optimize code implementation and WriteFull and ChatGPT-5.5 to correct typos, grammatical errors, and awkward phrasing throughout the article.